-(1) If the PHO is entitled to make a Claim in accordance with this Schedule, the PHO, Contracted Provider, or Health Practitioner may only charge the Casual User an amount that is no more than:

-plus the fee usually charged to Casual Users for travel costs incurred (if any);

-minus the total amount that the PHO or Contracted Provider is entitled to Claim under this Schedule (including any travel costs).
+- (1) If the PHO is entitled to make a Claim in accordance with this Schedule, the PHO, Contracted Provider, or Health Practitioner may only charge the Casual User an amount (i.e. a co-payment) that is no more than: - (a) the fee usually charged to Casual Users for the service provided; - (b) plus the fee usually charged to Casual Users for travel costs incurred (if any); - (c) minus the total amount that the PHO or Contracted Provider is entitled to Claim under this Schedule (including any travel costs).